 Is it really cold where you are?
 You may want to invest in doggie booties to go outside in.
 They have made tremendous improvements in dog boots and socks.
 A quick internet search online will find dog boots that actually stay on your dog’s feet.

 Does My Dog have Dog Arthritis symptoms?

 According to Petmd.com, arthritis is fast becoming one of the most common health problems seen by veterinarians.
-Just as in humans, cold weather can make joints ache more, thus the signs of arthritis in dogs becomes more apparent.
+Just as in humans, cold weather can make joints ache more, thus the signs of arthritis in dogs become more apparent.

 Unfortunately, 4 out of 5 dogs by age 8 will have signs.
 An even more surprising statistic is 1 out of 5 dogs will have signs of arthritis by the time they are one year old!

 Some common signs of arthritis to look for include: